Women have voice and power to be agents of change – to be Peace Women!

 The Agenda is now recognised internationally, but there are still challenges.
 Patriarchy, inequalities, militarised masculinities and discriminatory power structures inhibit effective conflict prevention, inclusive peace, women’s rights and participation.

-To realise a transformative potential of the Women, Peace and Security Agenda, it is time to move from commitments to accomplishments.
-Governments, the United Nations, civil society, the private sector and other actors must implement commitments across all thematic areas!
+To realise a transformative potential of the Women, Peace and Security Agenda, it is time to move from verbal commitments to action: Governments, the United Nations, civil society, the private sector and other actors must implement rleevant commitments across all thematic areas!

-Action is critical now to build a sustainable and peaceful world for all of us.
+Action is critical to build a sustainable and peaceful world for all of us.